newrelic-experimental/infra-lab-instruqt-track/01-set-up-lab-environment/assignment.md

 Creating host-1_web_1       ... done
 ```

+## Spin up your load generator

-Besides these services, you also need to spin up a loader service that send mock traffic to your site.
+With your services running, spin up a load generator that sends traffic to your site.

-Move to **host 3** tab, build and run your loader service.
+In the **host 3** tab, build and run your load generator.

 ```bash
 cd /home/packer/infra-lab-material/host-3